MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/desktop-to-uwp-enhance.md

 There are several options for .NET projects:

-* Starting in .NET 5 Preview 8, you can add a Target Framework Moniker (TFM) to your project file to access WinRT APIs.
+* Starting in .NET 5, you can add a Target Framework Moniker (TFM) to your project file to access WinRT APIs.
 This option is supported in projects that target Windows 10, version 1809 or later.
 * For earlier versions of .NET, you can install the `Microsoft.Windows.SDK.Contracts` NuGet package to add all necessary references to your project.
 This option is supported in projects that target Windows 10, version 1803 or later.
-* If your project multi-targets .NET 5 Preview 8 (or later) and earlier versions of .NET, you can configure the project file to use both options.
+* If your project multi-targets .NET 5 (or later) and earlier versions of .NET, you can configure the project file to use both options.

 ### .NET 5: Use the Target Framework Moniker option